Equine Massage

 Educated by The School of Equine Massage + Rehabilitation Therapies, Foothills College of Massage Therapy + Hydrotherapy, West Coast Institute of Aromatherapy, Upledger Institute

 Irene meets Gertie.
-"She has marble brains sometimes!" says the owner.
+"She has marble brains sometimes!" says her person.

 Bareback is Irene's favourite ride.

-Little 'Renie' and Cassie, Irene's first 'patient'.
+Little 'Renie' + Cassie, Irene's first 'patient'.
 She had been mauled by coyotes as a newborn, but Cassie had great tenacity.
-Irene learned wound dressing and was shown how nurturing care saves lives.
+Irene learned wound dressing + was shown how nurturing care saves lives.